EN

 Born in Puerto Peñasco, Sonora, Ricardo Rivera has been active in the music scene since he was 18 years old.

 He has had the opportunity to participate in events like “El Rincon del Jazz” in Hermosillo, Sonora, supporting Saxophone Maestro Armando “Kennedy” Noriega, even playing in the United States, as well as lending his talents to several recordings.
 His influences lay in blues and rock from artists like Eric Clapton, Buddy Guy, Carlos Santana, El Tri, Javier Batiz, among others.
-He has now recorded his very first album “El Ruido de Afuera”, which touches on topics of a social and spiritual nature.
+He has now recorded his very first album, “El Ruido de Afuera”, which touches on topics of a social and spiritual nature.

-Currently he is collaborating with Armando Noriega Johnson (drums + musical director) and Marco Lopez (bass) and they are working on his second album, which is expected to hit platforms sometime in 2024.
+Currently, he is collaborating with Armando Noriega Johnson (drums + musical director) and Marco Lopez (bass), and they are working on his second album, which is expected to hit platforms sometime in 2024.

-Join us for the 18th annual San Felipe Blues & Arts Fiesta.
+Join us for the 19th annual San Felipe Blues & Arts Fiesta.
 We are proud to say that our annual Fiesta has raised over $300k for San Felipe.

-Friday, October 4th, 2024
+Friday, October 24th, 2024

 5:00 PM - 9:00 PM